Uzbekistan

-Uzbekistan, (Note: Oʻzbekiston, /uz/; /ʊzˌbɛkᵻˈstɑːn, ʌz-, -ˈstæn/, /ʊzˈbɛkᵻstæn, -stɑːn/) officially the Republic of Uzbekistan, (Note: Oʻzbekiston Respublikasi) is a doubly landlocked country located in Central Asia.
-It is surrounded by five countries: Kazakhstan to the north, Kyrgyzstan to the northeast, Tajikistan to the southeast, Afghanistan to the south, and Turkmenistan to the southwest, making it one of only two doubly landlocked countries on Earth, the other being Liechtenstein.
-The country has a population of more than 37.6 million, making it the most populous country in Central Asia.
-Uzbekistan is a member of the Organization of Turkic States.
-Uzbek, spoken by the Uzbek people, is the official language and spoken by the majority of its inhabitants, while Russian and Tajik are significant minority languages.
-Islam is the predominant religion, and most Uzbeks are Sunni Muslims.
+Uzbekistan, (Note: Oʻzbekiston, /uz/; /ʊzˌbɛkᵻˈstɑːn, ʌz-, -ˈstæn/, /ʊzˈbɛkᵻstæn, -stɑːn/) officially the Republic of Uzbekistan, (Note: Oʻzbekiston Respublikasi) is a sovereign, doubly landlocked country located in Central Asia.
+It is bordered by Kazakhstan to the north, Kyrgyzstan to the northeast, Tajikistan to the southeast, Afghanistan to the south, and Turkmenistan to the south-west.
+It is one of only two doubly landlocked countries in the world, the other being Liechtenstein.
+The country has a population of more than 39 million, making it the most populous country in Central Asia.
+(Note: Afghanistan, a country sometimes included in Central Asia's definition, has a population of comparable, albeit uncertain size.)
+Uzbekistan is a member of the Organisation of Turkic States.
+Uzbek (written in both Cyrillic and Latin scripts), spoken by the Uzbek people who form more than 89% of the population, is the official language of the country.
+Russian and Tajik are significant minority languages, with Russian serving as a lingua franca.
+Tajik is primarily spoken by Tajiks living in the southern parts of the country, such as Samarkand and Bukhara.

-The first recorded settlers in the land of what is contemporary Uzbekistan were Eastern Iranian nomads, known as Scythians, who founded kingdoms in Khwarazm, Sogdiana, and Bactria in the 8th–6th centuries BC, as well as Fergana and Margiana in the 3rd century BC – 6th century AD.
-The area was incorporated into the Achaemenid Empire and, after a period of Greco-Bactrian rule and later by the Sasanian Empire, until the Muslim conquest of Persia in the seventh century.
-The early Muslim conquests and the subsequent Samanid Empire converted most of the people into adherents of Islam.
-During this period, cities began to grow rich from the Silk Road, and became a center of the Islamic Golden Age.
-The local Khwarazmian dynasty was destroyed by the Mongol invasion in the 13th century, leading to a dominance by Mongol peoples.
+The first recorded settlers in Uzbekistan were Eastern Iranian nomads, known as Scythians, who founded kingdoms in Khwarazm, Sogdiana, and Bactria in the 8th–6th centuries BC, as well as in Fergana and Margiana in the 3rd century BC – 6th century AD.
+The area was incorporated into the Achaemenid Empire and, after a period of Greco-Bactrian rule, was part of the Sasanian Empire until the Muslim conquest of Persia in the seventh century.
+The early Muslim conquests and the subsequent Samanid Empire resulted in the spread of Islam among the local people.
+During this period, cities began to grow rich from the Silk Road, and became a centre of the Islamic Golden Age.
+The local Khwarazmian Empire was destroyed in the Mongol invasion in the 13th century, leading to a dominance by Mongol peoples.
 Timur in the 14th century established the Timurid Empire.
-Its capital was Samarkand, which became a center of science under the rule of Ulugh Beg, giving birth to the Timurid Renaissance.
-The territories of the Timurid dynasty were conquered by Kipchak Shaybanids in the 16th century.
-Conquests by Emperor Babur towards the east led to the foundation of the Mughal Empire in India.
-Most of Central Asia was gradually incorporated into the Russian Empire during the 19th century, with Tashkent becoming the political center of Russian Turkestan.
+The Timurid capital of Samarkand became a centre of science under the rule of Ulugh Beg, giving birth to the Timurid Renaissance.
+The territories of the Timurid dynasty were conquered by Turko-Mongol Shaybanids in the 16th century.
+Most of Central Asia was gradually incorporated into the Russian Empire during the 19th century, with Tashkent becoming the political centre of Russian Turkestan.
 In 1924, national delimitation created the Uzbek Soviet Socialist Republic as a republic of the Soviet Union.
-It declared independence as the Republic of Uzbekistan in 1991.
+During the Soviet era, Uzbekistan became a leading producer of farm products such as cotton and melons, while also making significant advances in science and technology.
+It declared independence as the Republic of Uzbekistan in 1991 following the Soviet collapse.